KruPeter/OpsSchool-FinalProject/README.md

 Opsschool 2020 Final Project overview,

-The goal of the project is to create a HA infrastructure on AWS Cloud,  build docker image from code in GitHub repo, push the image to DockerHub and deploy it to kubernetes cluster.
+The goal of the project is to create a HA infrastructure on AWS Cloud (NOT for Prod USE!!!) to support deployment of a simple Flask application in an automated fashion using CI/CD.

 Prerequisites